-Jim Hughes, Brian Campbell, and Herb Beaver currently serve as deacons in our church.
+Jim Hughes, Brian Campbell, Herb Beaver, Phil Thompson, and Brandon Bingham currently serve as deacons in our church.
 These faithful men act as an extension of the pastoral office in caring for the needs of the membership at Lake Wylie Baptist.

 STATEMENT OF FAITH

 This is an edited version of our full statement of faith.
 For more information on what we believe check out our New Members Seminar.

 God–That there is one God: eternally existent in three persons of Father, Son and Holy Spirit.